sgmurphy/wordpress-plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.73 - 06/27/2024 =
+* Fixed - Mandate error for ACH payments when using checkout block. [https://wordpress.org/support/topic/error-code-pops-up-when-customer-try-to-pay-with-ach/](https://wordpress.org/support/topic/error-code-pops-up-when-customer-try-to-pay-with-ach/)
+* Fixed - If there are duplicate payment methods saved in the WooCommerce payment_tokens table, ensure the row created by this plugin is used.
+* Added - Users can now switch seamlessly from the FunnelKit Stripe plugin to this plugin.
 = 3.3.72 - 06/20/2024 =
 * Fixed - handleCardAction action error triggered when GPay requires 3DS
 * Fixed - Apple Pay showing pending total for cart and checkout block when only digital goods in cart (this did not affect payment functionality)